Leadership

 }

-If you can’t trace and replay agent actions, you can’t debug them—nor defend them in audits or customer disputes.
+If you can’t trace and replay what an agent did, you can’t debug it—or defend it to customers, auditors, or your own board.

 Key Takeaway